Knights-of-the-Round-Table-CSP/MealPlanner/backend/README.md

  - Open [http://127.0.0.1:8000/](http://127.0.0.1:8000/) to see all endpoints.
  - Open [Django admin pannel](http://127.0.0.1:8000/admin) to handle users, use superuser credentials to login.
  - There is an anonymous access to [Register](http://127.0.0.1:8000/auth/register/) and [Login](http://127.0.0.1:8000/auth/login/) endpoints.
+ - You can login from API interface, top right corner.
  - Another option for login is access_token that you receive from [Login](http://127.0.0.1:8000/auth/login/) endpoint.
 Try it with Postman or save it to localStorage in React later to add to HTTP headers "Authorization: Bearer {your_access_token}"
  - All endpoints accept JSON and return JSON with HTTP status code.